 2. Chat support agent

-For those who’d rather type than talk, chat support is a viable option to earn weekly income online from home, albeit without as much income potential.
+If you'd rather type than talk, chat support is a another way to earn weekly income online from home (just without as much income potential).

-While some companies are engaging customers with AI chatbots, this can often be a good thing for you.
+Yes, some companies are engaging customers with AI chatbots.
+But, this can often be a good thing for you.
 AI can warm up clients with simple questions and offer up solutions to easily-solved problems, while you spend time chatting with those who need more personalized support.

 $400-$700 weekly